Moroccan nationalism: Sultan of the Istiqlal

-As a result of the speech, the monarchy and royal family's popularity soared as the Mohammed V increasingly became a symbol of the nation with his portrait appearing everywhere.
-Official Moroccan historiography marks the year 1947 as the first stage of the Revolution of the King and the People.
 Allying with the Arab League and solidarity with Middle Eastern nationalism upset the French.
 Furthermore, the support extended to the US and the exclusion of French in the speech further added on to this.
 The French blamed the resident-general Eric Labonne for being too lenient and failing to control the sultan and they had him replaced with the hard-line Alphonse Juin.
 Juin was given instructions authorising him to threaten the sultan with deposition if he continued resisting the French.
 He also made it clear that the French had no plans for independence of the Maghreb.

 Thami al-Glaoui accused the sultan of being a communist and atheist labelling him as the "Sultan of the Istiqlal" rather than of Morocco.

-On August 20 1953, the French deposed Mohammed V exiling him to Corsica then to Madagascar.
+On August 20, 1953, the French deposed Mohammed V exiling him to Corsica then to Madagascar.
 This along with attempts to exile or imprison much of the Istiqlal leadership angered Moroccans and it only increased Mohammed V's legitimacy and charisma.
 In the countryside, legends about him performing miracles spread.
 For example, some people claimed his face appeared on the moon.
 In response to this deposition, the independence struggle intensified including religious protests, economic boycotts and armed attacks.
 There was an escalation of violence with terrorism and counterterrorism leading the French to send a quarter of a million French soldiers to Morocco to fight against thousands of guerilla forces.
 The sultan's desposition and exile created a "symbolic focal point for Moroccan nationalism" and the Istiqlal built up Mohammed's image as the "essence of Morocco's independence hopes".
 The nationalists presented the restoration of the sultan as a religious duty and the campaign to end the deposition was painted as the "Revolution of the King and the People".

 Grand caid and pasha of Marrakesh, Thami al-Glaoui, had a "prominent role" in the deposition of the sultan.
 The deposition also had support from prominent Sufi leader Abd al-Hayy al-Kettani.
 Glaoui organised petitions and a campaign in support of the deposition and the first petition on 20 March 1953 in Marrakesh was signed by 20 caids.
 He surrounded the cities of Rabat and Fes with Berber warriors to depose the sultan:

 When Sultan Mohamed refused, the southern rebels, joined by the powerful 15,000-strong Kettani tariqa from the Middle Atlas region, marched towards Rabat under the slogan 'Long live General Guillaume [the general resident], long live Franco-Moroccan cooperation, long live the brotherhoods'.